Rùm: Economy, transport and culture

 The best anchorage is Loch Scresort, with other bays offering only temporary respites from poor weather.
 Robert Buchanan writing in the 19th century described it as:

 As sweet a little nook as ever Ulysses mooned away a day in, during his memorable voyage homeward.
 Though merely a small bay, about a mile in breadth, and curving inland for a mile and a half, it is quite sheltered from all winds save the east, being flanked to the south and west by Haskeval and Hondeval, and guarded on the northern side by a low range of heathery slopes.
 In this sunny time, the sheep are bleating from the shores, the yacht lies double, yacht and shadow, and the bay is painted richly with the clear reflection of the mountains.

 In the summer of 2002 a reality TV programme titled Escape from Experiment Island was filmed on the island.
 This short-lived show (six episodes) was produced by the BBC in conjunction with the Discovery Channel.
 The show was to piggyback on the success of Junkyard Wars by having the teams build vehicles to escape from the island.

 In August 2020 it was announced that four new homes would be built in the village of Kinloch in an effort to attract more people to live on the island.

 In 2024, the island was designated a Dark Sky Sanctuary, only the second such place in Europe to be a sanctuary, and the 23rd such place named in the world.
-The local effort, "a long meticulous bid", by the Isle of Rùm Community Trust was led by one of the newer residents of the island, Alex Mumford, with Lesley Watt, Rum's reserve officer, and the support of Steven Gray and James Green, two astronomers who started Cosmos Planetarium, a mobile theater on Rùm.
+The local effort, "a long meticulous bid", by the Isle of Rùm Community Trust was led by one of the newer residents of the island, Alex Mumford, with Lesley Watt, Rùm's reserve officer, and the support of Steven Gray and James Green, two astronomers who started Cosmos Planetarium, a mobile theater on Rùm.
 This status may attract visitors wanting to enjoy the night sky, and the best season for viewing is October to March.
 The people living on Rùm have "dark-sky awareness", which entails changes from typical daily life in the well-lit 21st century, specifically "no streetlights, light-flooded sports fields, neon signs, industrial sites or anything else casting a glow against the night sky."

 The natural darkness is important also for the breeding colony of Manx shearwater birds on Rùm.
 The view of the night sky on clear nights is impressive, showing the stars, the Milky Way, meteors, and the Aurora Borealis or its sheen.
 View with a telescope to see more.
 An observatory is planned for the near future.